mishadoff/mishadoff.github.io/_posts/2017-09-10-dfs-on-binary-tree-array.markdown

 just put indices into the stack.

-From this point recursion is not different at all, you just use implicit method call stack instead of data strcuture stack.
+From this point recursion is not different at all, you just use implicit method call stack instead of data structure stack.

 What if we could implement DFS without stack and recursion.
 In the end is just a selecting correct index on each step?